5 Reasons to Start Eating Beets Today

 Beets Contain Healthy Enzymes: The enzymes contained in beets are incredibly powerful for assisting in Phase 2 detoxification.

 In particular, there’s an enzyme called glutathione-S-transferase family which helps the body’s detox antioxidant (glutathione) neutralize and excrete dangerous toxins.
-Those same phytonutrients mentioned above help play a roll in detoxification.
+Those same phytonutrients mentioned above help play a role in detoxification.
 As The World’s Healthiest Foods notes:

 “The betalains found in beet have been shown to trigger GST activity, and to aid in the elimination of toxins that require glutathione for excretion.
 If you are a person who thinks about exposure to toxins and wants to give your body as much detox support as possible, beets are a food that belongs in your diet.”